Sharon Woods

 About the Project

-In 2017, Great Parks began planning for a major, multi-year initiative to renew and improve Sharon Lake as a recreational resource and preserve its beauty as a breathtaking conservation area.
-With extensive planning nearing completion, Great Parks will drain the water from the 35-acre lake this spring/summer, before repositioning a buildup of soil and silt in the lake to double the existing wetland areas.
-When complete, the project will improve recreation activities and access to natural areas on and around the lake.
+In 2017, Great Parks began extensive planning for a major, multi-year initiative to renew and improve Sharon Lake as a recreational resource and preserve its beauty as a breathtaking conservation area.
+The 35-acre lake was drained in the spring and summer of 2024, before a buildup of soil and silt was repositioned to double the existing wetland areas.
+The project improves recreation activities and access to natural areas on and around the lake.

 Finding of No Significant Impact – Environmental Assessment